 Not all Local Aboriginal Land Councils (LALCs) issue Confirmations of Aboriginality but may issue you a Confirmation of Membership after a period of active membership.
 You’ll need to speak with your LALC about this.

-A LALC should not write a letter of confirmation if the person being confirmed as Aboriginal is not first a member of the LALC.
+A LALC should not write a letter of confirmation of membership, if the person is not first a member of the LALC.

-- want to be identified as a person of Aboriginal decent.
+- identify as a person of Aboriginal descent.